jacubero/aws-architect-associate/docs/elasticity.rst

 Setting up your event logs
 --------------------------

+By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE).
+You can also choose to encrypt your log files with an AWS Key Management Service (AWS KMS) key.
+You can store your log files in your bucket for as long as you want.
+You can also define Amazon S3 lifecycle rules to archive or delete log files automatically.
+If you want notifications about log file delivery and validation, you can set up Amazon SNS notifications.

 `AWS re:Invent 2018: Augmenting Security & Improving Operational Health w/ AWS CloudTrail (SEC323) <https://www.youtube.com/watch?v=YWzmoDzzg4U&feature=emb_logo>`_